-Dr. Skoglund has earned a Baccalaureate of Science Degree from the Tennessee Technological University in Cookeville, a Master of Science Degree from Tennessee Technological University, and a Doctorate of Philosophy Degree from Tennessee Technological University.
+Dr. Skoglund has earned a Bachelor of Science Degree from the Tennessee Technological University, a Master of Science Degree from Tennessee Technological University, and a Doctorate of Philosophy Degree from Tennessee Technological University.
 He has a professional Trapping Certificate from Purdue University.
 Dr. Skoglund is certified as a Boone & Crockett Big Game scorer.
-He has certificates for wildlife immobilization from Colorado State University, prescribed burning from Tennessee Division of Forestry, and the use of explosives from Omni Inc. Dr. Skoglund possesses licenses from the US Drug Enforcement Agency (DEA) and the Tennessee Board of Pharmacy both of which are necessary for purchase and possession of immobilization drugs.
+He has certificates for wildlife immobilization from Colorado State University, prescribed burning certificate from the Tennessee Division of Forestry, and is certified in the use of explosives from Omni Inc. Dr. Skoglund possesses licenses from the US Drug Enforcement Agency (DEA) and the Tennessee Board of Pharmacy both of which are necessary for purchase and possession of immobilization drugs.

 Dr. Skoglund’s most recent publication, Effects of Spinning-Wing Decoys on Mourning Dove Harvest Vulnerability in Tennessee can be found in the 2017 Edition of the Journal of the Southeastern Association of Fish and Wildlife Agencies 4:66–67.